 - Camera controls

-- Shutter, Aperture & ISO control and relationship
+- Shutter, Aperture and ISO control and relationship

-- Depth of Field & Field of View
+- Depth of Field and Field of View

 - Colour temperature & White Balance

-- Digital Imaging, sensors, work flow & file formats
+- Digital Imaging, sensors, work flow and file formats

 - Mid-session assignments